harmony-one/x/progress/alaina-furstenberg.md

 2023-12-29 Fri: Paid time off.

 2023-12-26 Tue: Searched for downtown Los Altos office spaces, found 2 locations, spoke with local realtor & scheduled tour for Jan 9th 11AM.
+Created Midjourney art for holiday [tweet](https://x.com/harmonyprotocol/status/1739788485224264003?s=20).
+Shared ordinals thread

 2023-12-25 Mon: Christmas Holiday

 ---
-2023-12-24 Sun:
+2023-12-24 Sun: Researched top bridges per Delphi digital, wormhole, uniswap, across protcol, chain flip

-2023-12-23 Sat:
+2023-12-23 Sat: Continued reading of Delphi Digital.

 2023-12-22 Fri: Updating harmony.one with community tweets, sharing [thread](https://x.com/harmonyprotocol/status/1738353763721806048?s=20) of each tweet on Twitter.
 Updated ONE Bot blog with shortcut commands, synced with Frank to update the copy for /alias.
 Began reading delphi digital, learning about the growing competition and complexities in the Layer 2 blockchain space, the slow progress, rising risks, and the shift towards new technologies that might change how Ethereum fits into the bigger picture.